 BHQnova™ Probes are a double-quenched probe format that improves quenching efficiency and signal release.
 This quencher configuration is particularly suited to longer probes sequences, typically 25 bases or longer, which otherwise may suffer from poor quenching efficiency as traditional end-labeled probes.

-What distinguishes BHQnova probes is the incorporation of the new internal “Nova” quencher between base residues 9 & 10.
+What distinguishes BHQnova probes is the incorporation of the new internal “Nova” quencher between base residues 9 and 10.
 The system of dye modifications and their precise position within the strand improves assay function for qPCR applications such as gene expression analysis, copy number variation, and infectious disease detection.

-The internal Nova quencher improves the signal-to-noise ratio of longer probe sequences, as may be necessary to achieve the proper melting temperature, or TM.
+The internal Nova quencher improves the signal-to-noise ratio of longer probe sequences, as may be necessary to achieve the proper melting temperature, or Tm.
 The double-quenched configuration overcomes the upper limit on sequence length, to achieve robust amplification curves irrespective of base composition.
 Now probes can be targeted to AT-rich regions without sacrificing their performance characteristics.

 Design Recommendations for BHQnova probes:

 BHQnova probes provide the greatest benefit for probe designs that are 25 bases or longer.
 For those shorter than 25 bases, a standard (dual labeled) BHQ™ Probe may be perfectly satisfactory.

 BHQnova probes contain the internal Nova quencher modification by default.
 This second quencher is always incorporated at the same position, and so there is no need to designate the internal modification within the sequence itself.
 When using the web order form, as below, the Nova quencher will automatically be incorporated upon adding to the shopping cart.
 When submitting an Excel file, select “BHQ-1 nova” within the field for 3’ Modification.